troclaux/notes/web_development.md

 ### Multi-Page Application

 - each interaction/request loads a new HTML page from the server
+  - each time the user navigates to a new page, the browser requests the html, css, and Javascript for that page
 - server-side rendering
   - each page fully reloads when the user navigates
 - examples